Skip to navigation Skip to content

 • Youth Allowance (YAL)

-Claimants presented with the reduced question set for YA or Austudy will only be asked for information from the customer that is not known to the agency.
+Claimants presented with the reduced question set for YA or Austudy will only be asked for information that is not already known to the agency.
 The following question modules are presented to the customer:

 Students are asked to update their details via the My Profile page before completing the above question sets.
-On completion of the question modules, the Claims Summary page only displays the questions answered on the modules listed above.
-This also applies for staff helping students complete an ACC.
+On completion of the question modules, the Claim Summary page only displays the questions answered on the modules listed above.
+This also applies to ACCs.

 Note: full-time students and Australian Apprentices claiming YA and Austudy are required to use online accounts, unless the transaction is not appropriate.
-The relevant claim form should only be issued to a customer when all other avenues of claiming have been exhausted.
+Paper claim forms should only be issued when all other claiming options have failed.

 Identifying the most appropriate payment